cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 Closure actions can be passed down/up as many levels as desired.
 That means that in a deep hierarchy of components, the intermediate nodes just need to forward the action to their children, but they don't have to worry about bubbling the actions back to the parents using `sendAction(actionName)`.
+The leaf components can just invoke the function vía `this.attrs.functionName()`, no matter if that action lives on it's parent or several levels up.

 #### **Closure actions as event handlers**